-Quick tip: It's best to start small with less services and lower fees.
-You don't want to be inundated with business you can't handle or drive potential customers away with high prices.
+A quick tip: It's best to start small with fewer services and lower fees.
+You don't want to be inundated with the business you can't handle or drive potential customers away with high prices.

 Once you've settled on the list of services that you are going to provide you need to decide on prices.
 A great resource to help you, believe it or not, are other dog walking businesses in your area.
 In order for your prices to be competitive, you need to find out what other similar businesses are charging.

 The best way to do that?
 Make some phone calls and send some emails.
 You can call anonymously to other dog walking companies in your area and ask about their rates and services.
 Make sure your prices are competitive.
 You won't be able to charge top dollar for your services until you establish a reputation for being a trustworthy dog walker.